implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Restrict the length (magnitude) of this vector to a maximum of `max` units by scaling down if necessary.
+Restrict the length (magnitude) of this vector to a maximum of max units by scaling down if necessary.

 ~~~~{.cpp}
 ofVec2f v1(5, 1); // length is about 5.1